Regeneron second-quarter revenue beats on Eylea sales

-(Reuters) - Regeneron Pharmaceuticals Inc (REGN.O) reported better-than-expected quarterly revenue on Tuesday, boosted by demand for its blockbuster eye drug, Eylea.
+Aug 6 (Reuters) - Regeneron Pharmaceuticals Inc reported better-than-expected quarterly revenue on Tuesday, boosted by demand for its blockbuster eye drug, Eylea.

 The company’s total revenue rose 20.3% to $1.93 billion in the second quarter ended June 30, beating the average analyst estimate of $1.80 billion, according to IBES data from Refinitiv.